-Beacon Environmental and Urbantech Consulting will develop a channel design that addresses the CVC's objectives by widening the channel of Serson Creek, building wetlands, planting native species and creating a channel alignment that will eliminate the flow diversion beneath the wastewater treatment facility, which will allow for improved connectivity to the upper reaches of the creek.
-This detailed channel design will be completed in the future under a separate report cover in the forthcoming NHS design brief.
+Beacon Environmental and Urbantech Consulting have developed a channel design that addresses the agencies' objectives by achieving functional improvements over the existing system and linking existing fragmented natural features to create a strengthened, connected NHS extending to the future Jim Tovey Lakeview Conservation Area and Lake Ontario (LCPL 2019).
 The enhancement will result in some temporary disturbance to the ecological function of the creek but will create an overall benefit in the long term.